Nicelin-0/GDG-RAG-Demo/README.md

 - **GPU:** 8 GB VRAM
 - **RAM:** 16 GB RAM

+**Don't worry if you have a GPU with a lesser amount of VRAM, 8 GB is recommended mostly for use with the Gemma:9b, however this application works perfectly fine with the Gemma:2b as well, so a minimum of 4 GB VRAM should suffice**

 ## How to run the Streamlit application

 - Make sure you have Python and Git installed on your system